Programmer25X/The-Departed/README.md

 ## Overview
 As part of my **Game Development (Level 3) course** I pitched an idea for a horror game which was voted to be worked on as our team's final group project.
 For three months we developed our game by using *Unity*, *Visual Studio* and *GitHub* for version control.

-The Departed is a horror game set in a world in which supernatural and paranormal activity often occur.
+'The Departed' is a horror game set in a world in which supernatural and paranormal activity often occur.
 In the game the player will explore a variety of locations, including cemeteries and haunted houses, to exorcise phantoms and restore balance to the natural order.

 ----